mysociety/local-intelligence-hub/README.md

 ### Feature Showcase

 1. Log in to the Mapped front end.
+The username and password are `admin` and `password`.
 2. You should have 3 data sources: "Seed Member List", "Seed Custom Data", and "Seed Events".
 3. This data source should have a mapping that populates the Constituency and Element fields in the AirTable.
 4. You should have a map report called "Test map report".
 Constituencies and MPs should be displayed.